pankaj02/CarND-Vehicle-Detection/writeup.md

 * Input - batch of images of shape (m, 608, 608, 3)
 * Output - list of bounding boxes along with the recognized classes.
 Each bounding box is represented by 6 numbers  (pc,bx,by,bh,bw,c)

+Where -

-..* pc - class confidence
+* pc - class confidence
-..* bx,by - center of the box relative to the bounds of the grid cell ..* bh,bw - width and height are predicted relative to the whole image ..* c - vector of 80 class
+* bx,by - center of the box relative to the bounds of the grid cell
+* bh,bw - width and height are predicted relative to the whole image
+* c - vector of 80 class

 Each bounding box can be thought of represented by 85 numbers.
 Network outputs prediction for 5 predefined bounding boxes (also called anchor boxes)